institutional access

 Veterans Are Divided over the Army’s Big Parade, Being Held on Trump’s Birthday

-• The U.S. held a military parade in Washington on June 14, 2025, marking the Army's 250th anniversary and President Trump's 79th birthday.
+• A large military parade was held in Washington on Saturday in honor of the 250th anniversary of the US Army and to mark President Donald Trump's 79th birthday.

 Insights by Ground AI